Photo: Sydney Harbour with Watsons Bay on the left

 Having run a charter company here on Sydney Harbour since 1982, Michael Davies has enjoyed assisting thousands of people in that time bring in the New Year, watching the Sydney Harbour fireworks.

-Lunch cruises, dinner cruises and sightseeing cruises operate daily from Circular Quay.
+Lunch cruises, dinner cruises and sightseeing cruises operate daily from Circular Quay and Darling Harbour.

 Getting to Circular Quay is easy, as it is a major train, bus, taxi and ferry terminus.
 See Rocks and Circular Quay Map.